-(Note: It is really fun analyzing cases in other jurisdictions.
+(Note: It is fun analyzing cases in other jurisdictions.
 No fear of future reprisals.)

-The take home message for the Maryland legislature is clear: we need to be careful about crafting rules about dog owner responsibility.
-I’m sure Minnesota’s legislators had no idea that their seemingly simple rule would spawn so much litigation.
+The take-home message for the Maryland legislature is clear: we need to be careful about crafting rules about dog owner responsibility.
+I’m sure Minnesota’s legislators had no idea that their simple rule would spawn so much litigation.
 There are lessons to be learned.